 - You are permitted to take courses from the other Schools of Tallinn University.

 - The studies end with a bachelor examination.

 As a student you will have to pass university-wide courses (Introduction to the Humanities, Critical Thinking) that are taught to all our BA students at Tallinn University.

 In addition, you work through a major project course ELU, which is devoted to solving a particular problem in an interdisciplinary team.
 It employs the method of problem-based learning and develops team-work and problem-solving skills that are essential in the present day job market.

-There are courses that help to deepen the understanding of the Humanities, and you will have to engage in practical activities.
+There are courses that help to deepen the understanding of the Humanities, and you will have to engage in practical activities and do an internship.

 You will improve your language skills and acquire at least a modest level of Estonian language.

 From the second year of studies, you will choose two modules to specialise in, out of the following: